 The most important thing when re-oiling a wooden floor is to know exactly what kind of finish you originally used.
 Remember, you apply another coat of already existing product and going for anything else will have a notable effect on the appearance of the wood.
 You must use the very same finish manufactured by the same company.
 If you are unsure, you might be better off just sanding and refinishing.
 At least, next time you have to re-oil, you will be absolutely sure, what kind of protection you used.

 Re-Oiling Wooden Floors Without Colour

-Wooden floors finished in oil / hard wax-oil will require a maintenance coat to be applied every 16 - 24 months for residential or 4 - 6 month for floors with commercial use.
+Wooden floors finished in oil / hard wax oil will require a maintenance coat to be applied every 16-24 months for residential or 4-6 months for floors with commercial use.

 Re-Oiling Wooden Floors with Colour